Connect with others who understand.

 Nystagmus

 MS can damage the nerves in the cerebellum or brainstem of the central nervous system and cause nystagmus.
-The cerebellum and brainstem are both regions of the brain responsible for muscle movement, vision, and balance.
-Nystagmus may also be caused by optic nerve damage, which disrupts the interpretation of visual information.
+The cerebellum and brainstem are both areas of the brain responsible for muscle movement, vision, and balance.
+Nystagmus can also happen if the optic nerve is damaged, which can make it harder for the brain to process what you see.

 Floaters

-Floaters are relatively common among people with MS and vision problems.
-These spots in your vision disappear or shift if you try to look at them.
-You may have one or many of them.
+Floaters are common and can happen with or without MS. These spots in your vision often move or shift when you try to look directly at them.
+You may have one or many.
 Floaters often appear as small dots but can also show up as rings, lines, or other shapes.

 Optic Neuritis